QuangMinh-Le/tictactoePHP/README.md

 This project is a web-based implementation of the classic Tic Tac Toe game with a twist: the first player to align five marks in a row wins!
 The game includes two modes: Human vs. Human and Human vs. AI.

+## Assignment 2 - Group 20:

+Quang Minh Le - 300165003

+David Nguyen - 300232884

 ## Game Rules

 1. **Board**: The game is played on a grid.
-2. **Objective**: The first player to get five of their marks in a row (horizontally, vertically, or diagonally) wins the game.
+2. **Objective**: The first player to get 5 of their marks in a row (horizontally, vertically, or diagonally) wins the game.
 3. **Turns**: Players take turns placing their marks (X or O) on the grid.
 4. **Modes**:
     - **Human vs. Human**: Two players play against each other.